 Issuing a social media policy while not providing training is synonymous to giving a loaded gun to an 18-year-old recruit and sending him into combat without ever firing a practice round.
 Consider investing in a short online or in-person training program that will help your employees understand that in today’s social media world, there is little difference between personal and public conversations.
 Help employees understand the best practices for protecting themselves while bringing the goals of your social media policy to life in a way that encourages participation.

 Why bother with Reputation Management?

 We are now all in the business of crisis management.
 It is not a matter of whether we will stumble online but of when we will each have our moment.
-Understanding this reality and putting in place the training and protocols necessary to navigate the murky online waters will determine the difference between emerging successfully and suffering significant reputation and financial losses.
-More and more companies are finding that their customers and constituencies judge the overall quality of their brand based on their response and policies regarding the environment.
+Understanding this reality and putting in place the training necessary to navigate the murky online waters are an important start.
+This will determine the difference between emerging successfully and suffering significant reputation and financial losses.
+Companies are finding that their customers judge the overall quality of their brand based on their policies regarding the environment.
 One way to adopt an eco-policy is to choose green web hosting for your web site.

-Social media networks offer an excellent way to stay in touch with friends and build your network as well as grow your corporate brand in a positive way.
+Social media networks offer an excellent way to stay in touch with friends.
+It helps you to build your network as well as grow your corporate brand in a positive way.
 But think twice before posting anything online because it can be viewed by anyone.
 If negative comments ARE posted by anyone – either a customer or an employee, never ignore those comments.
 Address them appropriately and your business brand and company reputation will improve.